 Are you wondering how to use acrylic paint?
 I love using acrylic craft paint – it’s one of my top supplies for all of my creative projects.
-In this article I share my TOP eight favorite tips with you!
+In this article I share my TOP favorite tips with you!

 FolkArt acrylic craft paint